Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 As a tinkerer, code disassembly was simply out of the question.
 On the other hand, I'm educated enough to hack video games using a top-down approach — diving into the RAM/ROM structure and leveraging emulator debug modes.
 Basically just a bootlegger job, nothing too fancy, but more than enough for the task.

-## Why using Matlab / GNU Octave ?
+## Why using Matlab / GNU Octave intead of Python like everyone ?

-Matlab is my everyday go tool for scientific computing.
-My job during working hours is to solve engineering problems.
-Hacking video games is just another class of engineering problem I tackle when I have insomnia.
-Matlab considers everything as a matrix / vectors, so it is super fast when you keep that particularity in mind when programming.
-It has zero dependencies.
-Exactly what I needed here.
-The very shortest path from my problem to the solution.
+First, this is my project, I do what I want in the first place.

-There is a free version of Matlab called [GNU Octave](https://octave.org/) that you can use to run the toolchain, it is fully compatible.
+That said, Matlab is my everyday go tool for scientific computing at work.
+It creates efficient and short codes, very readable.
+It is super fast when used correctly (consider everything as a matrix / vectors and you're good to go). **It has zero dependencies and near zero redundancy between libraries**.
+It has a ton of fancy functions yet included in the base version. **It has a free and open source version called [GNU Octave](https://octave.org/)** that you can use to run the toolchain, it is fully compatible.
 Both Matlab and GNU Octave can be installed on any OS.

 ## Forewords: Neo Geo RAM palette and tilesets